 Most options are well-insulated, highly waterproof and have thick soles so they’re ace for wet, snowy and cold conditions, like:

 - Snowball fights

 - Warm throw-around shoes for winter

-OUR CHOICE: If it’s snowy or very cold and we’re going to be hiking comfortably less than 10km, we opt for snowshoes/pac boots.
+OUR CHOICE: If it’s snowy or very cold and we’re going to be hiking less than 10 miles, we opt for snowshoes/pac boots.
 For faster or longer adventures, we go with waterproof hiking boots.